metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_source_v1alpha1_manifest.md

 - `access_modes` (List of String) accessModes can be used to override the accessModes of the PiT image.
 - `address` (String) address is the remote address to connect to for replication.
 - `capacity` (String) capacity can be used to override the capacity of the PiT image.
-- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the source volumeshould be created.
+- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the source volume should be created.
-- `mover_pod_labels` (Map of String) Labels that should be added to data mover podsThese will be in addition to any labels that VolSync may add
+- `mover_pod_labels` (Map of String) Labels that should be added to data mover pods These will be in addition to any labels that VolSync may add
-- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.Immutable.More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/This should only be used by advanced users as this can result in a moverpod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync--mover_resources))
+- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.
+Immutable.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ This should only be used by advanced users as this can result in a mover pod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync--mover_resources))
-- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service accountthat will be used by the data mover.
-This should only be used by advancedusers who want to override the service account normally used by the mover.The service account needs to exist in the same namespace as the ReplicationSource.
+- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service account that will be used by the data mover.
+This should only be used by advanced users who want to override the service account normally used by the mover.
+The service account needs to exist in the same namespace as the ReplicationSource.
 - `path` (String) path is the remote path to rsync to.
 Defaults to '/'
 - `port` (Number) port is the SSH port to connect to for replication.
 Defaults to 22.
-- `service_type` (String) serviceType determines the Service type that will be created for incomingSSH connections.
+- `service_type` (String) serviceType determines the Service type that will be created for incoming SSH connections.
-- `ssh_keys` (String) sshKeys is the name of a Secret that contains the SSH keys to be used forauthentication.
+- `ssh_keys` (String) sshKeys is the name of a Secret that contains the SSH keys to be used for authentication.
 If not provided, the keys will be generated.
 - `ssh_user` (String) sshUser is the username for outgoing SSH connections.
 Defaults to 'root'.
-- `storage_class_name` (String) storageClassName can be used to override the StorageClass of the PiTimage.
+- `storage_class_name` (String) storageClassName can be used to override the StorageClass of the PiT image.
-- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used ifcopyMethod is Snapshot.
+- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used if copyMethod is Snapshot.
 If not set, the default VSC is used.

 <a id="nestedatt--spec--rsync--mover_resources"></a>
 ### Nested Schema for `spec.rsync.mover_resources`

 Optional:

-- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
 It can only be set for containers. (see [below for nested schema](#nestedatt--spec--rsync--mover_resources--claims))
-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
-Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <a id="nestedatt--spec--rsync--mover_resources--claims"></a>
 ### Nested Schema for `spec.rsync.mover_resources.claims`

 Required:

-- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
-It makes that resource availableinside a container.
+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.